 In this room, we find those first disciples confronting the lowest, most painful realities of our human inability to be faithful to God and to each other.

 But then, Jesus miraculously appeared in the middle of the chaos and spoke a word.
 It was a word they heard him speak before when they were confronted with the chaos of the seas and the winds were blowing and the waves were crashing over the side of their boat and they were fear for their lives.

-We don’t really know what they did, how much time he was there, what happened when he left, but we do know that everybody there got their questions answered: they finally believed the women’s crazy story of the week before, and though they still didn’t know what the future would hold for them, at least they’d seen Jesus . . . alive.
+We don’t really know what they did or what happened when he left, but we do know that everybody got their questions answered: they finally believed the women’s crazy story, and though they still didn’t know what the future would hold for them, at least they’d seen Jesus . . . alive.